ulrikforsgren/dictdot/README.md

 # dictdot

-A Python library that provides dot-notation access to dictionary attributes.
+A Python library that provides dot-notation access to dictionary attributes with safe handling of non-existent keys.

 ## Installation